Child Custody and Taxes

 IRS Publication 504 covers who may claim a dependency exemption, and how, following a divorce or separation.
 Regardless of what the custody orders the court has issued, federal law determines your federal tax status.
 Therefore, the IRS requirements supersede a county or state court order.

 When you're trying to resolve a divorce, the last thing you want is the IRS scrutinizing your taxes.
 A family law attorney can help you resolve disputed issues with your divorce and can also help you determine who can claim, and how to claim, any tax benefits for your dependent children.
-There are local attorneys willing to speak with you today and who can provide you with a free initial review of your case.
+Find an experienced family law attorney who can help you with child custody, taxes, and other matters, near you.